yogi512/Img2Pdf/README.md

 5. Using the options :

-    * eg . imgs2pdf [-a or --arrange ] FILENAME DIRECTORY to  arrange image manually
+    * img2pdf [-a or --arrange ] FILENAME DIRECTORY to  arrange image manually

-    * imgs2pdf [-t or --time ] FILENAME DIRECTORY to  arrange images based on time modified "
+    * img2pdf [-t or --time ] FILENAME DIRECTORY to  arrange images based on  time modified

-    * imgs2pdf [-h or --help ] to get help"
+    * img2pdf [-h or --help ] to get help

 ## Thank You